Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 ```
 </details>

-This calls the public image with a few environmental variables referencing the database and cache.
+This calls the public image with a few environment variables referencing the database and cache.
 The service is designed to run as many copies of this task as required, scaling them up and down as needed.
 In terms of networking, the containers are assigned a public IP address, which allows the image to be pulled, and are otherwise attached to a private subnet.
 I also had to configure security groups to allow access to the database, cache, and Lambda function.

-With the basic Kong container in place, it was time to get traffic two and from it!
+With the basic Kong container in place, it was time to get traffic to and from it!
 At the front end, a Network Load Balancer interfaces between the broader internet and however many Kong containers are currently running.
 It’s configured to distribute traffic evenly between functioning containers, and Route53 is used to set the DNS for api.pirateweather.net to this load balancer or a fallback (more on that in a minute).
 For the back-end, I configured Kong to pass requests to a Lambda function using their built in plugin and a [Lambda endpoint](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc-endpoints.html) in my VPC.
 I did all the Kong setup using the wonderful [Konga](https://github.com/pantsel/konga) running in a docker container on a management EC2 VM.

 ### Fallback
 While this setup is designed to be resilient and reliable, I’m always thinking about possible failures, and Route53 has a tool built specifically for this!
 By adding in a healthcheck, Route53 will either return the DNS for the Elastic Load Balancer, or in case there’s an issue with my Konga setup, fall back to AWS API HTTP Gateway.
 This does not provide quota management or allow for new registrations but keeps things running at a baseline level.